...

 recycled vegan leather

-Not all recycled vegan leathers are created equal.
+Not all recycled vegan leathers1 are created equal.
 Some reach near 100% recyclability which fit HAPTEX 4.0 Standard (click here to know more about HAPTEX 4.O standard1), but others may have 30% recyclability.
 Those doesn’t meet the standard of 100% recyclability trade eco benefits for cost and process stability.
 In this article, I’ll walk you through the three key types of recycled vegan leather we offer at Horizon Leather—fruit leather, RPVB leather and solvent-free vegan leather—so you can choose what suits your product best.

 What Makes Fruit Leather Special?